perfectlabel/perfectlabel-api-docs/MatchProducts.md

 ## Manage Products
-For reverse image search among products, it's required to add their front images to the current project first.
+For reverse image search among products, it's required to add their front images to the current project.

 ### Add Products

-#### Pass base64-encoded image
-* Encode content of JPEG image as base64, and pass it as `img_original_base64` parameter
-* Pass `data` parameter with JSON, containing the information you want to get returned, if the product was found by the search API.
-Usually it's the ID of the product in your database.
+Products have two parameters - an image, and a meta data dict, containing the information to be returned, if the product was found by the search API.
+Usually it's the external id (the id of the product in your database), but can be some additional information, like product name.

+#### Create by passing base64-encoded image
+Parameters:
+* `img_original_base64` (string) - base64-encoded content of a JPEG file
+* `data` (dict) - meta data
 ```bash
 $ export AUTH_TOKEN=<YOUR_TOKEN_HERE>
 $ export PROJECT_ID=<YOUR_PROJECT_ID>